CLI Library

 ) | convertapi --iformat=jpg --oformat=zip --params="files[]:<" --out=@/path/to/resultdir --secret=your-api-secret

-Merge PDFs files from various locations: remote SSH server, local file, local directory, remote HTTP server.
-Save result file to remote SSH server.
-All this done without writing to disk.
+Merge PDFs files from various locations: a remote SSH server, local file, local directory, and a remote HTTP server.
+Save the result file on a remote SSH server.
+All of this is done without writing to disk.

 ssh user@server1 "cat /tmp/my.pdf" \